What happens when you can’t pay your taxes?

 In actuality, the initiative ceases to exist as a standalone program.
 But, neither its existence today nor its name is as important as its legacy.
 The bottom line is that the benefits of the Fresh Start Program still exist, and many people still refer back to its name, so we’re going to do the same here.

 In this comprehensive tax levy guide the following questions will be answered:

 What is the IRS Fresh Start Program?

 To be exact, the IRS Fresh Start Program is not really a single program.
 It’s a series of changes the IRS made to the tax code to help individuals with tax debt.
-Since its start in 2011, The IRS has implemented several programs around Fresh Start.
+Since its start in 2011, The IRS has implemented several main programs around Fresh Start.

 The goal is to make it easier for those who owe the IRS back taxes to pay it off and avoid a lien on their personal assets.
 In short, it’s an opportunity to start over.
-Some of the benefits the IRS Fresh Start Program introduced for taxpayers include:
+Some of the benefits the IRS Fresh Start Program introduced for many taxpayers include:

 Increasing the threshold for a lien from $5,000 to $10,000

 The ability to apply to have a lien withdrawn when owed taxes amount to less than $25,000

 New tools to help struggling individuals with small businesses